Home page | More useful articles | Search for more information | Basic articles | Writing articles

 by Harold Underdown

-I get a lot of questions about how to format a manuscript.
+I get a lot of questions about how to format (and package) a manuscript.
 Here, I cover the basics, and answer the common questions: I will keep adding to this as more come in.

-Know this to start with: some publishers may have specific requirements, especially when you deliver a final manuscript for approval, copy-editing, and production purposes, but at the manuscript submission stage, most publishers are fairly broad-minded.
-Follow a few basic rules, and you'll be OK.
+Know this to start with: some publishers may have specific requirements when you deliver a final manuscript for approval, copy-editing, and production purposes.
+I'll address what you might be asked to do then at the end of this.
+But at the manuscript submission stage, most publishers are fairly broad-minded.
+Follow these few basic rules, and you'll be more than OK.
+These rules are based on my experience working in children's trade publishing and should apply to books for other kinds of publishers also.
+They apply manuscripts sent by email as attachments or printed and mailed, except as noted.

 The Manuscript

-Type your story upper and lower case on plain white paper, double-spaced, with one-inch margins.
-Use a standard, easily readable typeface.
-Along with the title, put your name and return address on the first page, in the upper right-hand or left-hand corner (if the manuscript gets separated from your cover letter and SASE, the company will still have your contact information).
-Other pages need nothing more than the page number in one corner or another.
+Along with the title, put your name and return address on the first page, in the upper right-hand or left-hand corner (if the manuscript gets separated from your cover letter, the company will still have your contact information).
+Other pages need nothing more than the page number and your name in one upper corner or another (in case the pages get out of order).

 Fonts and Type Sizes